signals-protocol/signals-v0/website/docs/addresses/index.md

 # Contract Addresses

-All contracts are deployed on Citrea using the OpenZeppelin Proxy pattern for upgradeability.
+All contracts are deployed on **Citrea Testnet** using the OpenZeppelin Proxy pattern for upgradeability.

+> ⚠️ **Testnet Notice**: These are testnet addresses and may change.
+Contracts have no real asset value.

-## Citrea Production
+## Citrea Testnet (Tangerine)

 | Contract Type | Contract Name   | Proxy Address                                | Implementation                               | Explorer                                                                                                  |
 | ------------- | --------------- | -------------------------------------------- | -------------------------------------------- | --------------------------------------------------------------------------------------------------------- |